cocos/cocos-docs/en/cocos-service/agc-auth.md

 ### Verify whether the service is integrated successfully

-- Let's take **HUAWEI ID** authentication mode as an example.
-Log in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) console, find your project and go to **Build > Auth Service**. enable **HUAWEI ID** authentication method and fill in the parameters.
+- Let's take **HUAWEI account** authentication method as an example.
+Log in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) console, find your project and go to **Build > Auth Service**, enable **HUAWEI account** authentication method and fill in the parameters.

   ![](agc-auth/auth-console3.jpg)